OpenFAST/openfast/docs/source/working.rst

 - Remove the controller: Turn `GenDOF` to False in ElastoDyn, and set `CompServo` to 0 in the main input file.
 The rotor will spin at constant RPM.

 - Simplify your model by turning off most degrees of freedom in your ElastoDyn input file.
 You can start by keeping all degrees of freedom off, and progressively adding more degrees of freedom.
 This might indicat if the issue comes from the blade, nacelle, tower or substructure.
 Some degrees of freedom that are often problematic are the drive train torsion (`DrTrDOF`), and the yaw degree of freedom (`YawDOF`).
 The drive train stiffness and damping values in ElastoDyn are often set wrong.
 A common issues with yaw, is when `NacYaw` (in ElastoDyn) and `YawNeut` (in ServoDyn), are in disagreement, or, when the yaw spring and damping `YawSpr` and `YawDamp` are not physical.
 For offshore simulations, if `YawDOF` and `PtfmYDOF` are on, the model needs to have a realistic `PtfmYIner` present, otherwise these degrees of freedom will be ill-defined in ElastoDyn.
-The Y-inertia, should represent the torsional inertia of the platform/TP (if any) and the one from the tower.
+PtfmYiner should contain the rotational inertia of the undeflected tower, and, if SubDyn is not used, the torsional inertia of the platform/TP (if any).

 - Simplify the physical models: use ElastoDyn (`CompElast=1`) over BeamDyn, use BEM (`WakeMod=1`) over OLAF, use 0 Craig-Bampton modes in SubDyn.

-- Visualize the outputs (see :ref:`visualizing_input_output_OF`).
+- Visualize the time series outputs (see :ref:`visualizing_input_output_OF`).
 Add relevant displacement outputs to your model for instance: PtfmSurge, PtfmSway, PtfmHeave, PtfmRoll, PtfmPitch, PtfmYaw, NacYaw, TTDspFA, TTDspSS, RotSpeed, OoPDefl1, IPDefl1 and RtSkew.
 It is likely that the turbine has some large displacements due to some errors in the model.

 - Adjust your initial conditions.
 As mentioned above, `NacYaw` (ElastoDyn) and `YawNeut` (ServoDyn) need to match when the yaw degrees of freedom is on.
 If the structural is at an initial position that is unrealistic given the environmental condition, it is likely to overshoot (e.g. high wind speed but pitch too low).
+A common error is not initializing the rotor speed and blade-pitch angles to their expected (mean) values at the initial wind speed of the simulation, which causes issues with many wind turbine controllers.

 - Visualize the inputs (see :ref:`visualizing_input_output_OF`).
 Check that the mass and stiffness distributions of the blade and tower are as expected.